radl97/sec-web/README.md

 ## TODO

-Filter packets by HTTPS version and cipher suite.
+Filter packets by SSL version and cipher suite.
+Install Ublock origin?
+DNSSec
+HTTPS everywhere
+VPN, IPSec?
+What to install for these to work